srivalli9726/backend-coding-challenge/README.md

 ## "The rules"

-- *You must use the python and any web framework of your choosing.* It's OK to try something new (tell us if you do), but feel free to use something you're comfortable with.
+- *You must use python and any web framework of your choosing.* It's OK to try something new (tell us if you do), but feel free to use something you're comfortable with.
 We don't care if you use something we don't; the goal here is not to validate your knowledge in building maintainable and testable web applications.

 ## Advice